hidakatsuya/action-report-android-lint/README.md

     run: ./gradlew lint

   - name: Check and report lint results
-    uses: hidakatsuya/action-report-android-lint@v1.2.3
+    uses: hidakatsuya/action-report-android-lint@v1.3.0
     with:
       result-path: 'app/build/reports/lint-results-debug.xml'
 ```

-Alternatively, you can specify a major version, such as `hidakatsuya/action-report-android-lint@v1`.
+Alternatively, you can specify a major version tags, such as `hidakatsuya/action-report-android-lint@v1`, but major version tags are NOT an immutable release.

 ### result-path